Ary-R/it-infrastructure-portfolio/Projects/Enterprise-Home-Lab/config/kali/security-tools.md

 Used for:

-- Network scanning
+- Network discovery
-- Host discovery
+- Port scanning
 - Service identification

 ---

-## Network Analysis

-### Wireshark

-Used for:

-- Packet capture
-- Traffic inspection
-- Network troubleshooting

----

-## Security Testing Environment
+## Kali Linux Environment

-Kali Linux provides the platform for:
+Kali Linux is used as the security testing workstation for:

-- Security assessment practice
+- Network assessment
-- Network testing
+- Security testing practice
 - Cybersecurity learning activities